acm-cui/website-cui2023/submit/demos.md

 You will receive an email from ACM to assign the rights for your paper, following which you will receive an email from "The ACM Publishing System" (TAPS), which will handle the generation of the final version of your paper.
 Accepted papers will be produced from LaTeX or Word source files into a single column HTML document and a two-column PDF for publication.
 We recommend all authors read ACM's guidance for [TAPS Best Practice](https://www.acm.org/publications/taps/taps-best-practices "The ACM Publishing System (TAPS) Best Practices").

+Please ensure that you and your co-authors [obtain an ORCID ID](https://orcid.org/register "Register for an ORCID ID"), so you can complete the publishing process for your accepted paper.
+ACM has been involved in ORCID from the start and we have recently [made a commitment to collect ORCID IDs from all of our published authors](https://authors.acm.org/author-resources/orcid-faqs "ACM committment to collect ORCID IDs from all authors").
+The collection process has started and will roll out as a requirement throughout 2022.
+We are committed to improve author discoverability, ensure proper attribution and contribute to ongoing community efforts around name normalization; your ORCID ID will help in these efforts.

 All ACM publications follow the [Green Open Access route by default](https://www.acm.org/publications/openaccess#green "Details on ACM's Green Open Access policies"), although authors have the opportunity to independently pay a fee for [Gold Open Access](https://www.acm.org/publications/openaccess#oapricing "Details on Gold Open Access pricing for ACM publications").
 The total fee payable depends on the author(s) ACM membership status.

 ### 5. Present your work

 Authors be given the opportunity to present their demo during a dedicated session.
 The specific details of this presentation will be provided closer to the conference.

+Your extended abstract will be published in the CUI Proceedings in the [ACM Digital Library](http://dl.acm.org/ "ACM Digital Library").
+[SIGCHI](https://sigchi.org " ACM Special Interest Group on Computer-Human Interaction") participates in the [ACM Open Table of Contents (OpenTOC)](https://www.acm.org/publications/openaccess "ACM Open Access information") service, which means extended abstracts will be freely available from this website for the first year after publication.

 ## Questions?